MJKWoolnough/minecraft/nbt/README.md

 type ListByte []Byte
 ```

-ListByte satisfies the List interface for a list of Bytes
+ListByte satisfies the List interface for a list of Bytes.

 #### func (*ListByte) Append